cozygene/FEAST/README.md

 Support
 -----------------------

-For support using FEAST, please email: liashenhav@gmail.com
+For support using FEAST, please email: liashenhav@gmail.com.
+This is our new beta version - your comments/insights would be greatly appreciated.

 Software Requirements and dependencies